Reachability analysis of linear hybrid systems via block decomposition: Reachability analysis of linear hybrid systems

-where the set $\GG^*$ can be statically precomputed~\cite{FrehseR12}, which is usually easy because the sets $\set{I}_1$, \GG, and $\set{I}_2$ are given as polyhedra in constraint representation.
-Hence we ignore invariants in the rest of the presentation.
+where the set $\GG^*$ can be statically precomputed~\cite{FrehseR12}, which is usually easy because the sets $\set{I}_1$, \GG, and $\set{I}_2$ are given as polyhedra in constraint representation (also called H-representation, as opposed to the (vertex) V-representation).
+Hence we ignore invariants in the rest of the presentation for simplicity.

-\paragraph{Example.}
+\paragraph*{Example}

-We continue in Figure~\ref{fig:intersection} with the flowpipe from before.
+We continue with the flowpipe from Figure~\ref{fig:intersection}.
 The guard \GG is a half-space that is constrained in dimension $x_1$ and unconstrained in dimension $x_2$.
 Only the last two sets in the flowpipe intersect with the guard.
 The assignment here is a translation in dimension $x_1$.
 The resulting intersection, before and after the translation, is depicted in Figure~\ref{fig:intersection_assignment_inclusion}.

 Finally, the algorithm checks for a fixpoint, i.e., for inclusion of the symbolic states we computed with \jump in previously-seen symbolic states.